 Designed for composers, writers and directors who want to create contemporary work combining music, theatre and text.
 The Opera Writing Foundation offers workshops mixing practical exercises, theory and discussion, while Fellowships offer tailor-made support for writing a new opera.

 Faster Than Sound is a groundbreaking strand of programming that joins the dots between musical genres and digital art forms.
 Developing a fresh approach, which focuses on commissions, residencies and collaborations, this project places strong emphasis on emerging technologies and original ideas.

 Aldeburgh’s alumni list reads like a who’s who of musical life and many return over their life in different capacities.

 They might come here first as young artists and later return as a teacher, or they may arrive as a Hesse Student and later conduct the opening night of the Aldeburgh Festival.

 Some of them have pursued interesting non-musical careers but they have all had the unique Aldeburgh experience: we aim to reconnect people with this very special place and with each other.

-If you have participated in Britten-Pears Courses or Residencies and would like to receive our newsletter please email firstname.lastname@example.org
+If you have participated in Britten-Pears Courses or Residencies and would to share your stories or pictures, please email firstname.lastname@example.org.